Hi there! I'm Heide, the founder of Earth Greetings.

-Thankfully, nowadays awareness of climate change and our ability to impact the earth as consumers has become a lot more mainstream.
-Consumer concern about the environment is driving a change for the greener in many industries.
+Thankfully, manufacturers are now becoming more aware of a growing concern about the environment, which is driving a change for the greener in many industries.

 There are now a number of imported 100% post-consumer waste papers available in Australia, however they are still price-prohibitive, inhibiting their widespread use.
 There have been some small changes to production practices here to keep within legal Environmental Protection Authority limits, however the Australian paper industry has a long way to go to catch up with European practices.